 This change applies to UnitedHealthcare Community Plan members with a cancer diagnosis in New York.
 Any active prior authorizations requested using the former process will remain in place.

 Submit prior authorization requests online at UHCprovider.com > Prior Authorization and Notification > Oncology.
 Sign in to the UnitedHealthcare Provider Portal using your One Healthcare ID and select the Prior Authorization and Notification tool.
 Once you are in the tool, select Oncology and answer the questions about the service type, member type and state.

 Medications requiring prior authorization

-Also effective Oct.
-1, 2021, we’ll require prior authorization for the following therapeutic radiopharmaceuticals:
+Effective Feb.
+1, 2022, we’ll require prior authorization for the following therapeutic radiopharmaceuticals: